hazemAI/Arabic-Lip-Reading-testing-public/model/espnet/transformer/README.md

 ### 5. positionwise_feed_forward.py

-This file implements the position-wise feed-forward networks used in transformer models.
+This file implements the position-wise feed-forward networks used in transformer modules.

 #### Key Components